 If you’re using NLP, you should be able to quickly understand:

 Your employees often understand the small inefficiencies in a workplace.
 Give them the chance to talk openly in surveys, and when combined with sophisticated NLP, you might quickly make a business case that’ll save the company money.
-All while keeping your teams happy.
+All while making your employees feel happier and more valued.

 It also means that your employee engagement surveys will be easy to run.
 It’s a win-win for you.
 Have you ever spent so long organising surveys and collating feedback that you’ve not actually got any time to make meaningful changes for your company?

 We focus on giving your teams open questions that they can reply to in their own words.
 Once the answers have come in, we can almost instantly produce a high quality, consultancy-grade report.
 You also get access to the data through a dashboard and a purpose-built analytics tool.
 This means you can drill down into different areas and quickly make a plan to make changes.

 We always say that it’s so easy to get bogged down in sending, designing and collating employee engagement surveys, but really that’s just the start of the process.
-They key goal is to allow human resources teams to make meaningful change, so we put that at the heart of what we do.
+The key goal is to allow human resources teams to make meaningful change, so we put that at the heart of what we do.
 It all starts with smart questions, natural language analysis and good employee engagement.